ennerperez/HudPlugin/README.md

 ## Hud Plugin for Xamarin and Windows

-Simple cross platform plugin to diplay HUD messages.
+Simple cross platform plugin to display HUD messages.

 ### Setup
 * Install into your PCL project and Client projects.